Slip-and-Fall Injuries On A Vessel

 How Do You Know Whether You Have A Claim For Negligence?

 It may not always be possible to determine whether your slip-and-fall injury while working onboard a vessel is necessarily a claim for negligence against the vessel owner.
-Talk to an experienced attorney at the Law Offices of Lyle C. Cavin, Jr. & Associates, about the circumstances of your case.
+Talk to an experienced attorney at the Law Offices of Cavin and Marks, Jr. & Associates, about the circumstances of your case.

 Even if the accident may seem as though it was totally your fault, there may have been circumstances on the decks that places your employer at liability.